NAFTeam/NAFF/docs/src/Guides/3 Creating Commands.md

 async def my_command_function(ctx: InteractionContext, integer_option: int):
     await ctx.send(f"You input {integer_option} which is always between 10 and 15")
 ```

+!!! danger "Option Names"
+    Be aware that the option `name` and the function parameter need to be the same (In this example both are `integer_option`)

 ## But I Want A Choice